 IIC is providing wireless connectivity on site as a free service to students, employees and guests of IIC and offers no guarantees or representations that any use of the wireless connection is in any way secure, or that any privacy can be protected when using this wireless connection.
-Use of this wireless connection is entirely at the risk of the user, and IIC is not responsible for any loss of any information that may arise from the use of the wireless connection, nor is IIC responsible for any loss, injury, or damages resulting from the use of the wireless connection.
+Use of this wireless connection is entirely at the risk of the user, and IIC is not responsible for any loss of any information that may arise from the use of the wireless connection.
 Anyone using the wireless network provided by IIC is forewarned that there can be no expectation of privacy when using the wireless network.
 It is an "as available" service meaning with no guarantees on service.
 IIC reserves the right to deny access to any of its computer based services including but not limited to wireless access.
 Users will have rate limits imposed to help keep congestion down and WiFi services working for everyone.